 Data, privacy and the consumer

 Regulating ‘dark patterns’

 Coined by Harry Brignull, dark patterns are a collection of techniques used in web design which prompt, mislead or force consumers to provide their personal data or cause them to sign up to services, often without the consumer realising.
-Dark patterns take advantage of very real and universal habits and behaviours of online consumers, such as the tendency to skim read text on screens, and of their Pavlovian conditioning by well-established consumer interface design conventions, to procure either money or data from consumers, often without their awareness or consent.
+Dark patterns take advantage of very real and universal habits and behaviours of online consumers, such as the tendency to skim read text on screens, and their Pavlovian conditioning by well-established consumer interface design conventions, to procure either money or data from consumers, often without their awareness or consent.
 At best, dark patterns constitute conduct by Digital Platforms that subtly nudge or lead consumers down a desired path (usually causing the consumer to unknowingly provide personal data or agree to its use).
 At worst, the conduct is outright misleading, deceptive and unfair.

 Trick questions and misdirection

 Trick questions, misdirection and fine print, often containing hidden costs, are used by Digital Platforms to take advantage of the tendency of consumers to skim read text that appears on their screens, as well as their conditioned expectations when it comes to filling in online forms.
 For example, a consumer expects that the purpose of a checkbox is to opt-in, consent or affirm something, but the Digital Platforms can instead use confusing questions, cleverly disguised double negatives and lack of clarity as to different available options to cause a consumer to unintentionally opt-in or consent to a service that they did not actually want.

 In the below example, all of these expectations are subverted, as the Digital Platform is effectively presenting consumers with the misleading appearance of two choices (due to the options being displayed adjacent to one another and one displayed more prominently using a highlighted button).